fluffy-mods/ColonyManager/Readme.md

 - Prioritize jobs, the manager will handle prioritizing jobs on worktables (however standard priority ordering across worktables still applies).

 **Import & Export**
- == disabled ==
+ == coming back soon(tm) ==

 # How does it work?
-You can manually set bills in the new Manager tab on the bottom of the screen.
-Once set, a colonist with the manager skill and worktype enabled will go to a manager station to figure out the best way to hand out jobs to individual workstations
+You can manually set jobs in the new Manager tab on the bottom of the screen.
+Once set, a colonist with the manager skill and worktype enabled will go to a manager station to figure out the best way to assign designations.
-Periodically, the manager will check if the assigned bills are still up-to-date, and make changes or delete bills where required.
-The manager will not touch bills that are set manually, nor will managers create jobs.
+Periodically, the manager will check if the assigned designations are still up-to-date, and make changes or delete designations where required.
+The manager will not touch designations that are set manually, nor will managers create jobs.
 You're still the overlord.
-In theory there is no real limit to the number of global bills that can be set.
+In theory there is no real limit to the number of manager jobs that can be created.

 # Notes
-Requires a new save.
+- Requires a new save.
 Adds a worktype, which in my tests gave errors on old savegames.
-Should work perfectly fine with other mods that add bills, assuming they do nothing too fancy/weird.
-(I've tested with various modpacks - screenshots were taken with the ModVarietyPack.)
+If you also have my Work Tab mod, you should be able to add this mod in an ongoing save.

 # Contributors
  - KapTaiN KaVerN:	Minifiable research benches